-Indigenous site threatened by flooding
+Indigenous site threatened by flooding, erosion

 The farm, located a few kilometres west of Tillsonburg on the south side of Highway 3 on the east side of Carson Line, is in the Municipality of Bayham.

-Indigenous site threatened by flooding Back to video
+Indigenous site threatened by flooding, erosion Back to video

 Vieraitis says the property, purchased by his father in 1972, contains Indigenous artifacts – a lot of artifacts – and an Indigenous burial ground.